Zayne Bruno

-Zayne Bruno (born January 23, 2007) is a Canadian soccer player who plays for Forge FC in the Canadian Premier League.
+Zayne Jesse Bruno (born January 23, 2007) is a Canadian soccer player who plays for Forge FC in the Canadian Premier League.

 Club career

 In 2023, Bruno began playing with Sigma FC in League1 Ontario.

 In February 2024, he signed a developmental contract with Forge FC in the Canadian Premier League.
 He also played with Sigma FC in 2024.
 In 2024, he was named a League2 Ontario All-Star while playing with Sigma FC B. In April 2025, he signed an Exceptional Young Player contract with Forge.
 He made his professional debut for Forge on April 5, 2025, starting the match against Cavalry FC, but was sent off in the 72nd minute after picking up his second yellow card of the match.

 International career

 In August 2025, Bruno was called up to the Canada U18 team for a series of friendlies.
+In May 2026, he was named as a training player for the Canada senior team camp to support the roster ahead of the 2026 FIFA World Cup.
+He helped Canada's U20s reach the FIFA U20 World Cup after 20 years of not qualifying.